simp/simp-doc/docs/user_guide/glossary.rst

 	Red Hat
 	    A collection of many different software programs, developed by Red Hat®, Inc. and other members of the Open Source community.
-All software programs included in Red Hat®nux® are GPG signed by Red Hat to indicate that Red Hat supplied them.
+All software programs included in Red Hat® Linux® are GPG signed by Red Hat to indicate that Red Hat supplied them.

 	    See also RHEL.